Add this event to your calendar (Outlook, iCalendar)

 The return brings us down a different path using the Harney Peak #9 (South) trail.
 This will allow us to see different views on the way back.

 This trail is in the rocky terrain and the scenery is beautiful with many look out points offering extraordinary views of the entire Black Hills and the surrounding area.
 There are 0.75 miles of trail near the top are sandy and slippery.
 There are also stairs close to the peak to climb to the summit.
-The total distance is about 10 miles.
-This is a D4 event.
+The total distance is about 10 miles with some rock scrambling.
+This is a D5 event.

 Itinerary is subject to change at the discretion of the trip leader.

 We will stay in Rapid City, South Dakota as our home base.
 There are many lodging options in Rapid City, SD.
 The choice of lodging is completely optional of each participant.
 We had previously stayed at The Foothills Inn, 1625 N Lacrosse St, Rapid City, SD 57701.
 It is centrally located and very convenient to everything we need.
-It is a very good choice for us to stay there together, but not required.
+It is a very good choice to stay there, but not required.